What is an ARC UV System?

 An arc UV system comprises electrodes at each end of a tubular-shaped quartz lamp, commonly filled with a blend of mercury and noble gas.
 By applying electrical discharge from these electrodes within the tubular lamp, the mercury is stimulated into a plasma state, emitting light across the entire UV spectral range (approximately 200 nm to 450 nm).
 Its primary peaks are observed at wavelengths of 240-270 nm and 350-380 nm.

-Benefit of Arc Lamp UV Curing
+Benefits of Arc UV Lamp Curing

 Arc UV systems hold a distinct advantage over electrodeless UV lamp systems in their versatility regarding lamp length.
 While electrodeless lamps are commonly available in fixed lengths of either 6 inches or 10 inches, arc lamps offer the flexibility to be tailored precisely to the width requirement of the curing process.
 This flexibility becomes crucial when dealing with substrates wider than 10 inches.
 Instead of positioning electrodeless lamps end-to-end to cover the entire width, a single arc lamp can be made to the required length to expose the entire substrate width.
 For instance, a substrate measuring 50 inches wide can be efficiently cured with a single 55-inch arc lamp UV bulb, whereas, if using electrodeless UV lamps, five 10 inch electrodeless lamps would be positioned end-to-end in a row to expose the 50 inch wide substrate.
 UV lamp maintenance is much easier and less costly for a single arc lamp vs. 5 electrodeless lamps.